 - Super hip clothes: Icelanders are super hip and cool.
 If you want to keep up, you will want to bring your coolest clothes.
 You’re not gallivanting on a glacier the whole time.
 You might just, like, go to a museum at some point.

-- Activewear: I don’t know if you knew but Iceland is full of super exciting activities.
+- Activewear: I don’t know if you knew, but Iceland is full of super exciting activities.
 You don’t want to go caving in high heels and a miniskirt, so bring some active wear like jeans and good shoes.
-Even on a whale watching cruise, you might be happy for some gloves cause it can get cold on the sea.
+Even on a whale-watching cruise, you might be happy to have some gloves because it can get cold on the sea.

 - Stylish wear: There are SO INCREDIBLY MANY GREAT RESTAURANTS, BARS and CLUBS in Reykjavík.
 You might want to go out in style, so bring a tie, or, like heels, or a slightly nicer t-shirt, depending on what your jam is.

 - Summertime protective wear: As I said, even in the summertime it’s usually not very warm.
 In general, it’s 15-20°C (59-68 F) at most.
 So think tights, leggings, jumpers, cute jackets, scarves.
 And depending on who you are, hats and gloves.